Alex-Bull459/TheDAO2.0/README.md

  1. **Formation** - grouping individuals by common interest, collaborating and incentivised by fair contract)
  2. **Production** - individuals performing each his own duty, resulting in an assembled output
- 3. **Distributing** - goods/outputs should be delivered to the crowd
+ 3. **Distribution** - goods/outputs should be delivered to the crowd
  4. **Sustainability** - goods/outputs should produce income in return, this income should be payed as reword for participating individuals and enabling growth
  5. **Growth** - the organisation should incrementally grow it's participating individuals and income